-There can be said to be a chain where a number of parties must coordinate their move on the same day.
-A person moving house must sometimes complete on the same day as a number of other parties who are involved in buying or selling a house within the same chain of properties.
+There can be said to be a chain where several parties must coordinate their move on the same day.
+A person moving house must sometimes complete on the same day as some other parties who are involved in buying or selling a house within the same chain of properties.

 A liability on some property owners to fund repairs to the chancel of their local church.
 It is possible to protect against this by taking out indemnity insurance cover.